What to Do with Stale Sourdough Bread: Recipes and Ideas

 -

-The Best French Toast: Stale sourdough is fantastic for French toast as it soaks up the egg mixture without falling apart.
+The Best French Toast: Stale sourdough is fantastic for French toast as it soaks up

 - Sweet: For two slices, whisk 1 egg, a splash of milk (about 60ml), 1/2 tsp vanilla extract, and 1/2 tsp cinnamon.
 Dip thick slices until saturated but not soggy.
 Fry in butter over medium heat until golden brown.